pandenic/referal_link_generator/README.md

 ### Postman collection at `infra/Referral Generator.postman_collection.json`.
 - It is recommended to run in order of endpoints.
+- A free post service is used for mail tasting: https://ethereal.email/

 ### Receive token /auth/jwt/login